radiosketch/edu/Software Engineering/Websites/google_sheets_site/README.md

 ## Vuetify
 ### Documentation for Vuetify can be found [here](https://vuetifyjs.com/en)

 As I am most familiar with Vuetify, I will be using it to make the frontend for this app.

+# Demo App
+While I work, I need a place to make simpler versions of some ideas before I can implement them into my final product.
+This folder also contains some code for a basic webapp made with javascript that utilizes the Canvas2D to draw blueprints for later use in the pipeline.

+Run the code yourself by hosting a local server from this folder.